-Contrary to what some traders believe, yes you are allowed to short sell penny stocks.
-This tends to surprise and confuse people mainly because investopedia.com have stated in the past it was illegal, obviously this has been proven incorrect by Tim Sykes.
-Learning how shorting works makes you a more diverse and flexible trader because you can make money in any market environment like Investors Underground.
-So this gives a person the unique ability to make profits on the way up or on the way down.
-Statistically the odds should be in your favor since every pump and dump will inevitably drop 95%, following the promotion.
-The hardest part is waiting for the price to collapse and locating shares before this crash happens.
+Contrary to what some people believe, yes you are able to short sell penny stocks but there are restrictions.
+This tends to surprise people because investopedia.com stated in the past it was illegal.
+Obviously, this has been proven false by infamous short seller Tim Sykes, who has made millions exploiting this strategy.
+Learning how shorting works makes you a more diverse trader because you can make money in any market environment.
+By shorting small caps, statistically the odds are in your favor since every pump and dump will inevitably drop 90% after the promotion ends.
+The hardest part is waiting for the price to collapse and locating shares to borrow.

 There are a number of factors that should be taken into consideration while using this strategy:

-Trying to locate shares can be really difficult and time consuming.
+Trying to locate shares can be really difficult and time-consuming.
 The margin rate is very high when you try to hold these stocks in the long term.
-You will need to open multiple brokerage accounts in order to find the best borrows.
+You will need to open multiple accounts in order to find the best borrows.
 There is no single broker that will allow you to short every company.
-If you setup accounts with the top 4 brokers this will allow you to short roughly 80% of your plays.
-But remember each broker has different account minimums so this strategy is not ideal for people with small account sizes and don’t forget the PDT rule will come into effect.
-Some of the best brokerages for short selling penny stocks are Interactive Brokers, Speedtrader, Etrade and Suretrader.
-Brokers dislike dealing with people who trade small caps because they are risky and they can’t make worthwhile commissions from small accounts.
+If you set up accounts with the top 4 brokers this will allow you to short roughly 80% of the hottest plays.
+But remember each broker has different account minimums so this strategy is not ideal for people with a small account as the PDT rule will come into effect.

-In order to leverage this strategy you have to trade with margin, on the other hand it is not required when buying shares.
-Whether you like it or not, you’re borrowing money from your brokerage.
-Many traders don’t feel comfortable borrowing from their broker.
-Also more capital is needed to open a margin account than a cash account.
-You are required to put up 50% of the total position size that you want to short sell, as collateral.
-This is known as initial margin.
-If the stock increases then your margin levels will fall.
-When your margin levels fall below 30% your broker will have no choice but to issue a margin call.
-This forces you to deposit more money into your account until your margin level is brought back up to at least 50%.
-If you don’t do this your position will be liquidated immediately.
-Penny shares can spike 50-100% rapidly due to unforeseen circumstances like a promoter sending out email alerts at random times throughout the day.
-You end up losing money purely because your timing was off.
+Many traders don’t feel comfortable borrowing capital due to the risks involved.
+Also, more capital is needed to open a margin account instead of a cash account.
+You are required to put up 50% of the total position size that you want to short, as collateral (this is known as initial margin).
+If the stock increases, then your margin levels will fall.
+If they fall below 30% your broker will issue a margin call.
+This forces you to deposit more money until your margin level is brought back up to at least 50% or your position will be liquidated immediately.
+Penny stocks can spike 50-100% rapidly due to unforeseen circumstances such as a press release or stock promoter sending out an email alert during market hours.

 3. Short Squeezes

-When you short shares you are borrowing shares from someone who owns position in that company.
-The original owner of the penny stock may ask for their shares back at anytime.
-This is can cause what is known as a ”buy in” and can usually happen after a few days up to 2 weeks.
-A broker may issue a ”buy in” if you’re in a massive losing position automatically without warning.
-Essentially you have little or no control of what happens, causing you to lose on that trade as the broker will buy back the shares at current market price.
-“Buy ins” can cause short squeezes to increase the share price artificially as traders are being forced to cover there shares at around the same price levels.
+When you short you are borrowing shares from someone who owns a stake in that company.
+The original owner may ask for their shares back at any time.
+This can cause what is known as a ”buy-in” and can happen anytime from a few days up to 2 weeks.
+A broker may issue a ”buy-in” if you’re in a massive losing position without warning.
+Essentially you have little or no control over what happens, as the broker will buy back the shares at the current market price.
+This can cause short squeezes which increases the share price artificially.
 CYNK is an example of a crazy short squeeze in action.
-Back in 2014 CYNK Technology Corp, a worthless “social media” company surged from 0.06 to $22 (36,000% gain) before finally being halted by the SEC.
-At one point this one man run business had an insane valuation of $6 billion when in reality it was worth $20.
-In hindsight the accident was caused by a hedge fund trader.
+Back in 2014, CYNK Technology Corp, a worthless “social media” company surged from 0.06 to $22 (36,000% gain) before being halted by the SEC.
+At one point this one man run business had an insane market cap of $6 billion when it was really worth $50.
+In hindsight, the accident was caused by a hedge fund trader.

 4. The Market Can Remain Irrational Longer Can You Can Stay Liquid

 In contrast to what old school economists think, the markets can be very irrational.
-A lot of investors predicted the housing and dotcom bubble but went broke shorting because the bubble continued to inflate higher until they were forced to cover their positions.
-These same investors had sleepless nights after the bubble burst, they made the right trade but at the wrong time and stubbornly wouldn’t cut their losses.
-Another example happened recently with DryShips Inc (DRYS), after Trump got elected the shipping sector was red hot.
-Within the space of 6 days DRYS exploded from $5 to $72.
-I’ve heard stories of a trader on Stocktwits losing well over $200,000.
-He shorted DRYS when it was at $20, he held onto his position and watched on in disgust as the price continued to rise.
-It was a freak event and now DryShips Inc is trading at $4.10.
-Patience and the ability to cut your losses are crucial to being successful.
-Only get involved in situations where the risk is worth the reward and avoid companies below $2.
+A lot of investors predicted the housing and dot-com bubble but went broke shorting because the market continued to rise beyond expectations.
+These investors had sleepless nights after the bubble burst, they made the right trade but at the wrong time.
+Another example happened with DryShips Inc (DRYS) after Trump got elected and the shipping sector was extremely volatile.
+Within the space of 6 days, DRYS exploded from $5 to $72.
+I heard a story about a trader on StockTwits who lost over $200,000 shorting DRYS at $20.
+He held onto his position and watched on in disgust as the price continued to rise.
+It was a freak event and now DryShips Inc is trading at $5.24.